mrkouchaki/Customized-LLM-BERT-Model-for-Time-Series-Anomaly-Detection-in-5G-Networks/README.md

 BERT is a Transformer-based model that has redefined NLP tasks by introducing bidirectional context understanding.
 Here’s why BERT is ideal for our model:

 - **Bidirectional Contextual Understanding:** BERT allows the model to consider the full context of an IQ data sequence, making it highly effective at detecting anomalies that are dependent on patterns across multiple time steps.
-- **Sequence Embeddings:** By embedding IQ samples into a high-dimensional space, BERT enables the model to capture complex temporal dependencies, which are crucial for accurate anomaly detection.
+- **Sequence Embeddings:** By embedding samples into a high-dimensional space, BERT enables the model to capture complex temporal dependencies, which are crucial for accurate anomaly detection.

 ### Large Language Models (LLMs)